folio-org/perf-testing/api-scripts/patron/placing-holds/README.md

 they are received on UI

 #Sql query from script folder
-- delete_requests.sql (it is a sql script to clean the requests by users' ids)
+- requests_db_restore.sql (it is a sql script to delete all requests that were made during the test run and set all items (that were affected by the run) statuses back to Available)
+- circ-data-load.sh (it is a script to add requests and updates the items in requests to certain statuses.)

 ## Thread groups:
 The test contains of 2 thread groups:
 - Login - for identification and authentication, it is executed only 1 time
 - Place an instance-level request - the api test which is tested

-## Before the test execution:
+## The test execution steps:
-need to clean the requests by users' ids

-- copy the file delete_requests.sql from the jmeter-supported-data folder to carrio-io.
-WinSCP or other applications can be used
-- open carrio-io (using putty or others applications) and run the command `psql -h ${host} -d ${database} -U ${username} -a -f delete_requests.sql`
+1. Assume that the database starts out with 0 requests, 0 loans, and all items are Available
+2. Run one of the tests: patronPlaceHolds.jmx, patron_placeHolds_circulation_instance_level.jmx or patron_placeHolds_circultion_item_level.jmx
+3. Delete all requests that were made during the test run and set all items (that were affected by the run) statuses back to Available
+(Run the script requests_db_restore.sql)
+5. Run the script to add requests and updates the items in requests to certain statuses. (circ-data-load.sh)